jrandj/redhat/README.md

 1. Asghar Ghori - Exercise 13-7: Create a VDO Volume

 	* Create a volume called *vdo-vol1* of logical size 16GB on the `/dev/sdc` disk (the actual size of `/dev/sdc` is 4GB).
 List the volume and display its status information.
-Show the activation status of the compresssion and de-duplication features:
+Show the activation status of the compression and de-duplication features:
 	    ```shell
 		wipefs -a /dev/sdc # couldn't create without doing this first
 		vdo create --name vdo-vol1 --device /dev/sdc --vdoLogicalSize 16G --vdoSlabSize 128